pablo-cabrera/fugly-js/README.md

 console.log(out); // "This is a template without js blocks"
 ```

+Using js blocks to write to the output
 ```js
 var body =
     "This fugly counts up to three\n" +